kasoft/yii2-jstree/README.md

 jsTree for Yii2 is a Extension to display an handle ActiveRecord Models with jsTree.

 - load tree data with ajax and display tree
-- define icons for different tree items (with FontAwesome)
+- define icons for different tree items (e.g. with FontAwesome)
 - context menu with update, rename and delete
 - move tree items by drag'n'drop
+- context submenu with individual node types
+- individual text messages

 Installation